lcol3117/2020frc-ball-detector-rpi/README.md

    -If any errors occured, open an issue on this repo -type *sudo shutdown -h now* and press enter
--wait for the green light on the back of the pi to stop blinking (~7 secs) Unplug everything and reconnect everything as shown below:
+-wait for the green light on the back of the pi to stop blinking (~7 secs)

+Unplug everything and reconnect everything as shown below:

+COMPUTER<-------------->RPI<------------->MS LIFECAM HD-3000
+            ETHERNET             USB

+Power on the pi.
+Now, open a new tab in Firefox at **http://frcvision.local** Upload the **forFRCVision6.py** file in the applications tab after clicking writeable and selecting *uploaded python file* Navigate to **http://frcvision.local:1182** to see vision